Azure/azure-rest-api-specs/documentation/test-scenario/testScenarioWithARMTemplate.md

 After we have this armTemplate, we could define current test scenario file.
 We defined `resourceName` variable globally. `./generate_unique_string.json` is armTemplate.

+> NOTE: the example file `../examples/SignalR_CreateOrUpdate` has the same parameter name `resourceName`.
+So it will be automatically overwrite in runner.

 ```yaml
 scope: ResourceGroup
 variables: